Halfway Houses in Washington, IN

 Amethyst House Inc - 45.2 miles from Washington, IN

-Amethyst House Inc is a halfway house in Bloomington, Indiana, 47401 zip code.
+Amethyst House Inc is a sober living home in Bloomington, IN, 47401 zip code.

 Address: 322 West 2nd Street, Bloomington, IN 47401 in Monroe County